Inference During Training¶

 Tensorpack is a training interface – it doesn’t care what happened after training.
 During training it already provides everything you need for inference or model diagnosis after training:

 The model (the graph): you’ve already written it yourself with TF symbolic functions.
 Nothing about it is related to the tensorpack interface.
-If you use tensorpack layers, they are mainly just wrappers around
+If you use tensorpack layers, they are not so different from

 The trained parameters: tensorpack saves them in standard TF checkpoint format.
 Nothing about the format is related to tensorpack.